arantir123/MCGLPPI/README.md

    https://drive.google.com/file/d/1ptIM69OkHzsP-fJtsUBF1HTBccM3Iv29/view?usp=sharing (for MARTINI3)

 3. After preparing the parsed pickle file, we can run the corresponding scripts for MARTINI2 or MARTINI3 to train the CG GearNet-Edge encoder (https://github.com/DeepGraphLearning/GearNet) for downstream use:

+   We provide the pre-trained CG graph encoder (based on the aforementioned 41,663 MARTINI2 3DID subset) as an example (in pretrained_cgmodels, below is the checkpoint name):

+   cgdiff_seed0_gamma0.2_bs64_epoch50_dim256_length150_radius5_extra_step2_0_ls3did_fepoch200_bbfeatsFalse_miFalse.pth